Fantasy vs. Reality in Mad Men's Ad Campaigns

 What could be more Freudian?
 Sex.
 Strength.
 Independence.
 Dominance.
 Even today in the Lady Gaga bare-all era, this ad still generates heat, but it was a bonfire when it appeared the February 3, 1961 issue of Life Magazine.
 Ms. Maidenform was a poster girl of that age's fulfillment fantasies and budding female empowerment movement.
 The campaign, launched in 1949, ranked 28th in Advertising Age's 100 most memorable ad campaigns.
 That it ran for more than twenty years speaks to its brilliance.

-To Norman, Craig & Kunnel -- the ad agency who created the campaign in 1949 -- congratulations on creating a piece of advertising history.
+To Norman, Craig & Kunnel, the ad agency that created the campaign in 1949, congratulations on creating a piece of advertising history.

-If You're Still Getting Wet, Start Getting Tough: Right Guard
+If You're Still Getting Wet, Start Getting Tough

 In reality, that's just the ad that ran.

 Aside from the ads in the series, there were plenty of real-life Madison Avenue giants whose work changed the culture and made cash registers ring for their clients.